National Testing Agency controversies

 The National Testing Agency (NTA) is an autonomous body under Department of Higher Education of the Ministry of Education of India.
 It has often been in controversy, multiple news reports including The Times of India, India Today, Scroll.in have reported that the agency has faced issues such as paper leaks, unfair grace marks, and technical or administrative problems at exam centres.
 Critics have also questioned how the NTA is managed, saying it lacks transparency and public accountability.
 Because of these problems, many court cases have been filed against it, and the government has announced reviews and possible reforms to improve its functioning.

+JEE (Main)

 JEE (Main) 2020 Assam topper scam

-In 2020, Neel Nakshatra Das, a candidate for JEE Mains used a substitute to give the exam.
-He subsequently scored 99.8 percentile in the exam and topped in his state, Assam.
+In 2020, Neel Nakshatra Das, a candidate for JEE Main used a substitute to appear for the exam.
+He subsequently scored 99.8 percentile in the exam and ranked first in his state, Assam.
 Seven people have been arrested, including Bhargav Deka, the owner of a city-based coaching institute, Global Edu Light and Tata Consultancy Services employees The candidate (Neel Nakshatra Das), Neel's father, Jyotirmoy Das, and an invigilator.